Edy1988/live_order_board-/README.md

 ### Other considered solutions

+Since the requirements stated that there is no UI needed, I have not provided solutions for edge cases where the user input would have been incorrect, ie: text instead of an integer.

 Initially, I chose to pass the order data as parameters to the `LiveOrderBoard.register` method and create the `Order` instance inside the method.
 It didn't feel right to me that the board should create orders, so I changed my mind and decided to pass `Order` instances instead.

 When planning the implementation of the program I was considering having separate classes for SELL and BUY orders.
 I decided that maybe this would be an overkill for such a simple requirement.
 I believe separate classes would be more suitable if there were more order types with different data/properties.

 I considered having two summary methods, one for buy orders and another for sell orders.
 Since the requirements were unspecific about how to handle both summaries, I decided to keep them in the same summary, so it is easier for the business analyst to see a complete summary in one place.
 It would be simple to separate them if necessary.

-I considered the performance of the program with the chain of array operations (reduce, sort map...) used in the implementation.
+I considered the performance of the program with the chain of array operations (reduce, sort, map...) used in the implementation.
 The performance could be improved by reducing loop operations, but I think that, at this stage, premature optimisation could damage code readability.
 To avoid premature optimisation, I believe we should measure performance over time and improve it when needed.